-- 14. The local authority has a duty to provide information, training, advice and guidance to providers who receive an inspection judgement of 'inadequate'.
+- 14. The local authority has a duty to provide information, training, advice and guidance to providers who receive an inspection judgement of requires improvement or inadequate.
 They also have a power to provide the same support to all other providers.
-All applicants are directed to local authorities for pre-registration advice and in the case of childminders a pre-registration briefing before they complete an application form. - 15.
+All applicants are directed to local authorities for pre-registration advice before they complete an application form. - 15.
 Prospective applicants should read all the information carefully before deciding whether or not to make an application, including the relevant guide to registration and the Statutory Framework for the Early Years Foundation Stage.
-Childminder applicants should also arrange to complete local authority approved training and first aid training ahead of applying or make sure they are booked on courses before they apply.
+Childminder applicants should also arrange to complete paediatric first aid, preferably one with a nationally approved and accredited first aid qualification, ahead of applying or make sure they are booked on courses before they apply.
 Ofsted cannot register childminder applicants unless they have completed this training.
+Childminders must also have completed training which helps them to understand and implement the Early Years Foundation Stage before they can be registered with Ofsted.